romannevedrov37-beep/interstellar-optical-link/README.md

 a complete astrophysical model of background radiation;
 the detector’s hardware electronics;
 real-world mission constraints in real-time mode.
+This project is limited to simulation.
+It does not attempt to design or build real optical hardware, laser transmitters, telescope receivers, or SNSPD detector systems.

 ## Current Final Goal